sbusso/simple-pubsub/README.md

 Auto subscription:

-Each element with _subscriber_ class will be subscribed to the channel corresponding to its _id_ minus the integer if you need to identify this element with an integer.
+Each element of your webpage with _subscriber_ css class will be subscribed to the channel corresponding to its _id_ minus the integer if you need to identify this element with an integer.
 The subscribed channel will be mapped from the _id_:

 <pre> main_name_1234 => /main/name </pre>

+template: for each event type (root of channel) you have to write a javascript object with the attribute template (mustache.js) and optionnally the html method and a callback.

-Nested channel
+Nested channel (TODO)
 ==============

 /event/sub_event*/id